axanthos/orange3-textable/docs/doc/text_field.rst

     Figure 1: Interface of the *Text field* widget.

-The **Options** section allows the user to define the label of the output segmentation (**Output segmentation label**), here *text_string*.
+The **Field** section allows the user to copy or manually edit texts.
+The text can be segmented using a character.

-The **Info** section indicates the length of the output segmentation in characters, or the reasons why no segmentation is emitted (in particular if no text has been entered in the field).
-In the example, the single segment contained in the output segmentation covers 16 characters.

 The **Send** button triggers the emission of a segmentation to the output connection(s).
 When it is selected, the **Send automatically** checkbox